-In all cases, the social distancing regulations of 1 person per 4 square metres still apply.
-These guidelines have greatly reduced the number of people we can seat in established venues but these changes are for your safety and must be adhered to.
-With the size of our Deception Bay facility, we can have 26 inside the chapel itself and a further 24 in the portico adjoining the chapel area.
+The new social distancing regulations are 1 person per 2 square metres now apply.
+These guidelines have almost doubled the number of people we can seat in our chapel but these changes are for your safety and must be adhered to.
+We can have 50 inside the chapel itself and a further 50 in the portico adjoining the chapel area.

 Great Northern has Covid-19 Management Plan in place that includes the provision of hand hygiene products, suitable waste receptacles for frequent cleaning and waste disposal, plus we maintain a complete attendance log of all those at each service.

 Due to these restrictions, we ask that you notify families of this when discussing the possibility of a funeral service at Great Northern Garden of Remembrance.
 During times like this, we recommend taking full advantage of our Free Livestream Service to reduce the number of people physically attending.